-49. A CITES Great Ape Enforcement Task Force meeting will be held at UNEP headquarters in Nairobi from 31 October to 2 November 2006.
-The task force is being established in response to the recommendation of the CITES standing Committee at its fifty-third meeting (2005) calling for the establishment of such a task force.
+57. With the assistance of GRASP, a CITES Great Ape Enforcement Task Force meeting was held at UNEP headquarters in Nairobi from 31 October to 2 November 2006.
+The task force was established in response to the recommendation of the CITES standing Committee at its fifty-third meeting (2005)..
 This recommendation was further welcomed by the participants at the Intergovernmental Meeting on Great Apes and the first GRASP Council meeting, held in Kinshasa in 2005.
-The meeting will provide an opportunity for the collection and exchange of intelligence and information regarding illicit trade in great apes.
-The meeting will be attended by wildlife law enforcement officials from Cameroon, the Democratic Republic of Congo, Egypt, Guinea, Indonesia, Nigeria, Rwanda, Sierra Leone, Sudan and Uganda.
-Representatives from the Association of Southeast Asian Nations (ASEAN) Wildlife Enforcement Network, Interpol, the Lusaka Agreement Task Force and the World Customs Organization are also expected to attend.
+The meeting provided an opportunity for the collection and exchange of intelligence and information regarding illicit trade in great apes.
+The meeting was attended by wildlife law enforcement officials from Cameroon, the Democratic Republic of Congo, Egypt, Guinea, Indonesia, Nigeria, Rwanda, Sierra Leone, Sudan and Uganda.
+Representatives from the Association of Southeast Asian Nations (ASEAN) Wildlife Enforcement Network, Interpol, the Lusaka Agreement Task Force and the World Customs Organization also attended.